Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_git_and_github.md

-# Documentation: How To Git
+# Documentation: Help with Git and Github

 ## Contents